mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 Do whatever will help you learn, but be an adult.
 You may talk to other students and use Google/ChatGPT.
-Recall that you will have an in-person oral exam on this material.
+Recall that you will have an in-person oral exam on this material and the exam is worth many more points.
+The main purpose of this project is to help prepare you for the exam.

 ## Background